Golda Meir, Prime Minister of Israel

 Golda Meir’s bestselling autobiography, My Life, speaks to her aspirations, accomplishments, and thoughts about world politics and government philosophies.
 In it, she states that Denver was where her true education began.
 Her remarkable story became a staple in homes around the world.

-It is fitting that the home where she lived in Denver is now part of the Golda Meir Center for Political Leadership on the campus of Metropolitan State University of Denver.
+It is fitting that the home where Golda Meir lived in Denver is now part of the Golda Meir Center for Political Leadership on the campus of Metropolitan State University of Denver.
 You can read about it here: msudenver.edu/golda/house/museum.
-According to its website:
+According to its website, the Center:

 “Established in 1993, the Center is a nonpartisan, educational project.
 The not-for-profit Center is connected to the Political Science Department at MSU Denver and offers programming for the historic Golda Meir House and Museum located on the Auraria Campus in Denver.
 Because Golda Meir was twice an immigrant to new lands before becoming a world leader, the Center pays particular attention to the idea that leadership can emerge from the most unlikely places.”

-The Golda Meir Center for Political Leadership is the third stop on our Colorado Trail!
+The Golda Meir Center for Political Leadership is the third stop on our Colorado Author Adventures Trail!